HackYourFuture/GDPR/README.md

 LinkedIn is the place for students to fill in information related to their professional history.
 It is required for every student to have a LinkedIn with information about them that HackYourFuture can share with potential employers.

 ### CV
 Every student will be required to create a CV with their personal information and including their professional history in Google Slides.
+The CV is sometimes shared with partners for conducting mockup interviews and giving feedback to students.
 A PDF copy of this document will be shared with potential employers by the core team.

 ## 3. Why and how we collect your data?